19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Intelligence.md

 Abbreviated as **INT**

-Your intelligence represents your understanding of the arcane knowledge of the world.
+A character's intelligence represents how good they are at memorization based mental skills.
+Notably, magic is a memorization based skill.
 The following [Checks](../../Game%20Procedures/Check.md) and systems use intelligence.

 - Determines max [Spell Level](../../Magic/Spell%20Level.md)
 - [The Spellcasting Roll](../../Magic/Spellcasting.md#The%20Spellcasting%20Roll)